On martingale tail sums in affine two-color urn models with multiple drawings: Introduction

 \subsection{Known results.}

 The main results of the two works \cite{KuMa201314, KuMaII201314} can be summarized in the following theorem which is well-known and classical for $m=1$.
 Here, and throughout the work, we abbreviate Note that, tenability of the scheme depends on the matrix $\matM$, the initial configuration $(W_0, B_0)$ and the model under consideration.
 For a discussion, see Lemma \ref{lem:ten} in Section \ref{Sec:ten}. \begin{theorem} Let $W_n$ be the number of white balls at time $n$ in an affine balanced and tenable two-color urn model (\mom\ or \mor) with replacement matrix $\matM$ given in \eqref{MuliDrawsLinMatrix} and fixed initial configuration $(W_0, B_0)$. \begin{enumerate}[i)] \item For small-index urns with $0 \neq \Lambda \leq 1/2$\footnote{In \cite[Theorem 3]{KuMa201314}, the authors impose the additional condition $T_0 + m(a_{m-1} - a_m) > 0$.
-It is not hard to see that the result holds without making this assumption.}, we have, in distribution, Here, $\sN(0,\gamma_1^2)$ denotes a zero-mean normal random variable with variance $\gamma_1^2 > 0$ where
+It is not hard to see that the result holds without making this assumption.
+In fact, the relevant argument is stated on page 5 in \cite{KuMa201314}.}, we have, in distribution, Here, $\sN(0,\gamma_1^2)$ denotes a zero-mean normal random variable with variance $\gamma_1^2 > 0$ where